-This course will also prepare students for many of the skills required at university, such as researching and referencing.
-Students will have opportunities to engage with UTAS staff throughout the year.
 Successful completion of the course gives students the opportunity to receive 25 per cent credit at introductory level in many UTAS courses (the Asian Studies course is HECS free).

-There is no external examination but students will need to be able to research and write at an advanced level.
+There is no external examination.
 Students will submit a final folio for assessment by both their teacher and UTAS staff, which students will then discuss during an interview at the end of the year.
 Students who enrol in this course will receive a UTAS Student Card and access to UTAS services.